sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### XI.
 Glossary

+**Attack Path**: A sequence of steps or actions a malicious actor takes to cause losses or grief to the protocol or users and/or gain value or profit.

-**front-run**: There is operation A; if executed, it typically has no losses for anyone.
+**Front-run**: There is operation A; if executed, it typically has no losses for anyone.
 If some other operation B executes before A, either in the same transaction or a separate transaction, there is a loss of some sort for either the protocol or some user(s) (it can be the same user)

-**sandwich**: A front-run, followed by operation C controlled by the attacker who also executed operation B. The goal of operation C is to revert the contract to its initial state.
+**Sandwich**: A front-run, followed by operation C controlled by the attacker who also executed operation B. The goal of operation C is to revert the contract to its initial state.